debashiskayal/MedicalBCHealth/PublicMedicalInfo-HealthBC.md

 Medicine Costs: All pharmacies charge something called Prescription Service Charge - this tends to be a fixed fee (of ~ $10) per prescription.
 Sometimes they break up the dosage and charge you everytime you come to pick up the same meds.
 For example - if the doc prescribes you 3 month medicine - it is better to take all the medicine at once instead of coming back 3 times each month - as each time they process your prescription they add that service charge.
 The cost of the medicine remains same.
 They do this more if they see that there is an insurance covering cost of medicine.
 So be careful.

+__Disclaimer: These are my personal findings only and are not to be used in replacement of professional medical advice/information__